 Age-based funds, called Lifecycle funds, are also available.
 This page on the TSP portal will help you determine your personal risk tolerance and retirement needs to guide your allocation strategy.

 Choose your beneficiaries.
 The TSP is the type of asset that is passed on by beneficiary designation.
-Your service member will decide whom to leave the TSP to in the event of his or her death.
+Your Service member will decide whom to leave the TSP to in the event of their death.
 Circumstances and wishes may change over time.
 It is a good idea to review beneficiary designations on an annual basis and when you’ve gone through a life change like marriage, birth or adoption of a child, or divorce.
 Submit form TSP-3 to make changes.
 If a beneficiary is not designated, the TSP will be distributed by statutory order of precedence.
 Click here for more information.

 In this video, Shaun, an Air Force spouse, explains why it is so important to begin saving and investing as soon as possible.
 Hint: It has to do with compound interest!

 This is your go-to source for information on the TSP.
 The login portal for online access is here as well.

 Staying on track with a budget is the best way to know how much you can save for retirement.
 Remember to update your budget and savings rate when you get promoted or get a raise.

 Beware of Employment Scams While this year’s permanent change of station (PCS) season is off to a slow, uncertain start, it is beginning to take shape.
 These moves will transplant military families around the country and even the world.
 As a result, many military spouses may be looking for jobs in a challenging job market.…Read More

 The COVID-19 pandemic sweeping the country and world is having a dramatic impact on how we live our lives and function within our communities.
 Many of us are affected by school and work closures and possibly even stay-at-home orders.
 Military families may also face additional uncertainty with the Stop Movement order impacting future assignments and…Read More